-The results on perceptual thresholds support the hypothesis that imbalances in perceptual inference may underlie different perceptual phenotypes.
-While the performance of schizophrenia patients on our perceptual closure task can be explained by an overreliance on sensory evidence, i.e. high precision prediction errors, synesthetes appeared to profit from high-precision long-term priors.
+The results on perceptual thresholds support the hypothesis that imbalances in perceptual inference may underlie perceptual variability.
+While the performance of schizophrenia patients on our perceptual closure task can be explained by an overreliance on sensory evidence, ie, high precision prediction errors, synesthetes appeared to profit from high-precision long-term priors.
 Analysis on the learnability of the stimulus set rules out the possibility that the lowered visibility threshold in synesthetes may be explained by strategic control reinforcing the proposal that enhanced precision of long-term priors specific to that population may explain the differences in perceptual threshold.

 How are differences in perceptual inference manifested in neural mechanisms?
-For schizophrenia, dysfunction of NMDA-receptors has been implicated in disease progression and symptoms42.
-Glutamatergic NMDA-receptor mediated signaling is involved in top-down predictive signals, inhibiting incoming sensory information19.
-Hence, dysfunction of NMDA-receptors potentially explains our results by weakening predictive signals, leading to aberrant high precision weighting of sensory prediction errors.
-Additionally, dopaminergic signaling is implicated as a neuromodulator of precision weighting43, enhancing the precision (saliency) of bottom-up signals on the basis of reward.
-When considering the underlying mechanisms we note that our patients were medicated with anti-dopaminergic medication, and that NMDA-receptor functioning was not measured explicitly.
+For schizophrenia, dysfunction of NMDA-receptors has been implicated in disease progression and symptoms.42 Glutamatergic NMDA-receptor mediated signaling is involved in top-down predictive signals, inhibiting incoming sensory information.19 Hence, dysfunction of NMDA-receptors potentially explains our results by weakening predictive signals, leading to aberrant high precision weighting of sensory prediction errors.
+Additionally, dopaminergic signaling is implicated as a neuromodulator of precision weighting,43 enhancing the precision (saliency) of bottom-up signals on the basis of reward.
+When considering these mechanisms we note our patients were medicated with anti-dopaminergic medication, and that NMDA-receptor functioning was not measured.

-Synesthesia has traditionally been explained by cross-activation and disinhibited feedback accounts8, explaining brain activity for concurrent synesthetic experiences through anatomical cross-wiring or disinhibited feedback signals, respectively.
-In terms of predictive processing, Seth28 has emphasized the role of high-precision mid-level priors in maintaining synesthetic experience in the absence of sensory input.
-An alternative predictive processing account hypothesizes synesthesia arises when (categorical) predictions are too detailed, increasing bottom-up prediction error because a lot of variance goes unexplained by prior predictions30.
-Our results are in concordance with high precision priors in synesthetic experience.
+Synesthesia has traditionally been explained by crossactivation and disinhibited feedback accounts,8 explaining brain activity for synesthetic experiences through anatomical cross-wiring or disinhibited feedback, respectively.
+In terms of predictive processing, Seth28 has emphasized the role of high-precision mid-level priors in maintaining synesthetic experience without sensory input.
+An alternative predictive processing account hypothesizes synesthesia arises when (categorical) predictions are too detailed, increasing bottom-up prediction error because variance goes unexplained by prior predictions.30 Our results are in concordance with high precision priors in synesthetic experience.
 Given that synesthetes performed as controls on the neutral trials, our results provide no evidence of generally altered perceptual inference in synesthetes.
-We propose the high-precision priors for synesthesia inducing stimuli originate beyond early visual cortex (Fig. S1).
+We propose the high-precision priors for synesthesia inducing stimuli originate beyond early visual cortex (supplementary figure 1).

-Remarkably, while clearly differing in the weighting of long-term priors, schizophrenia patients and synesthetes profit equally from additional, short-term top-down knowledge to improve perception.
-Yet, those explicit, short-term cues do not normalize perception neither in schizophrenia patients nor in synesthetes relative to controls.
-This suggests that additional short term priors derived from context are not strong enough to overcome the fundamental imbalance in precision weighting that is present in perceptual inference in both groups.
+Remarkably, while our data suggest differences in the weighting of long-term priors, schizophrenia patients and synesthetes profit equally from additional, short-term top-down knowledge to improve perception.
+Yet, those explicit, short-term cues do not normalize perception neither in schizophrenia patients nor in synesthetes.
+This suggests that additional short-term priors derived from context are not strong enough to overcome the imbalance in precision weighting present in perceptual inference in both groups.
 Short term priors may be task-related, relatively low-level, allowing for performance-optimizing for both participant groups.
-Simultaneously, the overall imbalance in precision weighting of sensory evidence versus high-level priors is not altered during the experiment.
-Dopaminergic signaling is implied in determining the level of precision and may be affected in schizophrenia44.
+Simultaneously, the overall imbalance in precision weighting of sensory evidence vs high-level priors is not altered during the experiment.
+Dopaminergic signaling is implied in determining the level of precision and may be affected in schizophrenia.44